 When your campaigns are up and running, you can track the performance of your ad campaigns directly within your Google Ads account.
-You can also connect your Google Ads and Google Analytics accounts to get more detailed data into your ads’ performance.
+You can also connect your Google Ads and Google Analytics accounts to get more detailed data about your ads’ performance.

 Resources to Learn More